SaiSharavan/Car-rental-/README.md

 # Car Rental Application

-This is a web-based car rental application designed and developed using HTML, CSS, JavaScript, Django, and a database system (mention your choice of database system here).
+This is a web-based car rental application designed and developed using HTML, CSS, JavaScript, Django, and a database system SQLite.

 ## Features